 3. Some beauty companies that contribute to charities pose a threat to the cause they are supporting.

-5. Despite cold hard evidence, cosmetic companies are continuing to produce the same toxic substances.
+5. Despite scientific evidence, cosmetic companies are continuing to produce the same toxic substances.

 7. None of the mainstream beauty giants have signed the Compact for Safe Cosmetics pledge.

-8. The term ‘natural’ does not always mean safe.
-This is called ‘greenwashing’.
+8. Beware of greenwashing - natural does not always mean safe.

 9. Some beauty products can affect pregnancy.

-Just because a skincare product is geared toward the pint-size, doesn’t mean it’s been tested for safety.
-In fact, children are exposed to some of the muckiest ingredients , including known carcinogens like 1,4-dioxane and formaldehyde.
-So not only are your beauty and personal care products potentially affecting you, but also your family and your children and/or unborn children.
+A study done by Environment California (titled 'Growing Up Toxic: Chemical Exposures and Increases in Developmental Diseases') found that makeup, shampoo, skin lotion, nail polish and other personal care products contain chemical ingredients that lack safety data.
+Some of these chemicals have been linked in animal studies to altered pregnancy outcomes.
+An unborn child is particularly susceptible to chemicals absorbed through a mother’s skin, which is then passed into the blood stream and on to the foetus.
+Just because a skincare product is marketed to kids doesn't mean it's been tested for safety.
+In fact, children are exposed to some of the muckiest ingredients, including known carcinogens like 1,4-dioxane and formaldehyde.
+So not only are your beauty and personal care products potentially affecting you, but also your family and your children.

 10. It has someone's seal of approval, so it must be okay to use?
 Not always true!

 As a consumer, sorting fact from fiction and truth from lies can be challenging.
-Every year, billions of dollars are spent on convincing us that the beautifully packaged concoction of who-knows-what that’s endlessly endorsed by big name celebrities will change your life and transform your skin, not to mention make you look ten years younger.
+Every year billions of dollars are spent convincing us that the beautifully packaged concoction of who-knows-what that’s endlessly endorsed by a big name celebrity will change your life and transform your skin.
 Don’t be fooled.
-Arm yourself with the right knowledge and make informed decisions about what you put on your skin and essentially, into your body.
+Arm yourself with knowledge and make informed decisions about what you put on your skin and into your body.